Committee for the First Amendment: Aftermath

-Humphrey Bogart continued to be a major star, having put the debacle of the Committee (and other political commitments) behind him.
-Bogart's biographers have come to the conclusion that the straight-talking star was genuinely disgusted at being manipulated by the Communist Party.
+Humphrey Bogart continued to be a major star, having put the debacle of the Committee behind him.
+Both Bogart and Bacall continued to support Democrats stumping for Adlai Stevenson in both his presidential campaigns.

 John Garfield was subpoenaed by HUAC in 1951, refused to name names, and was blacklisted, dying of a heart attack in 1952.
 It is generally believed he was never a party member, and his blacklisting contributed to the heart attack that killed him at the age of 39.

 Edward G. Robinson, a well-known long-time New Deal liberal, who had been friends with President Franklin D. Roosevelt, was "graylisted" (never officially blacklisted, but not hired by film producers), and made his living as a stage actor during the period of McCarthyism until director Cecil B. DeMille, a noted and vociferous anti-communist, hired him for his 1956 remake of The Ten Commandments.
 Also "graylisted" were committee members Henry Fonda, Lena Horne and Melvyn Douglas.

 Like Garfield, Sterling Hayden was subpoenaed by HUAC in 1951.
 Unlike Garfield, however, Hayden "named names", a decision he later regretted.
 "It is the one thing I've ever done in my life for which I'm ashamed", he said.

 John Huston later moved to Ireland, reportedly to avoid any backlash from the McCarthyism that gripped the United States in the post-War period.

 2025 revival

 In 2025, the first year of the second Donald Trump administration, actress Jane Fonda, daughter of original committee member Henry Fonda, revived The Committee For The First Amendment to "defend our constitutional rights."
 In an open letter response to contemporary threats to free speech, she said "The federal government is once again engaged in a coordinated campaign to silence critics in the government, the media, the judiciary, academia, and the entertainment industry."

-Over 550 prominent public figures joined Fonda on the Committee and include Aaron Sorkin, Barbra Streisand, Glenn Close, JJ Abrams, John Legend, Julia Louis-Dreyfus, Julianne Moore, Kerry Washington, Laraine Newman, Jim Beaver, Larry David, Tracey Ullman, Lily Tomlin, Natalie Portman, Nikki Glaser, Patti LuPone, Pedro Pascal, Quinta Brunson, Rob Reiner, Rosie O’Donnell, Sean Penn, Spike Lee, Ted Danson, Mary Steenburgen, Viola Davis, Wanda Sykes, Winona Ryder, Whoopi Goldberg, Billie Eilish, Ben Stiller, Janelle Monae, and Fran Drescher.
+Over 550 prominent public figures joined Fonda on the Committee and include Aaron Sorkin, Barbra Streisand, Glenn Close, JJ Abrams, John Legend, Julia Louis-Dreyfus, Julianne Moore, Kerry Washington, Laraine Newman, Jim Beaver, Larry David, Lily Tomlin, Natalie Portman, Nikki Glaser, Patti LuPone, Pedro Pascal, Quinta Brunson, Rob Reiner, Rosie O’Donnell, Sean Penn, Spike Lee, Ted Danson, Mary Steenburgen, Viola Davis, Wanda Sykes, Winona Ryder, Whoopi Goldberg, Billie Eilish, Ben Stiller, Janelle Monae, and Fran Drescher.